andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   gcc back ends: the part that generates machine code for various processors

 # H ###################################################################################
+@### Health check URL ###@
+*   Application health check URL is polled by a monitoring service on a given interval
+*   expected to return a "200 OK" response - if it does, the service knows the app is up

 @### Heap (low-level programming) ###@
 *   stores reference type objects like strings or objects
     *   also stores the references themselves, as well as the data being referenced